Daveb4444/Nationbuilder-scraper/README.md

 The link to the default image if required.
 It is recommended to save this in the Files tab of the Nationbuilder blog.

 ### DEFAULT_NB_MEDIA_ALT=South_Cambs_Logo_with_margin_1600x900.png
-Alt text is shown if something causes the image to fail to display when viewed by a site visitor.
+Alt text is shown on a webpage if something causes the image to fail to display when viewed by a site visitor.
 Often this is the filename.

 ### DEFAULT_NB_MEDIA_TITLE=Click to open the news article
 The title will be seen by visitors if they hover over the image in the News page.